NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 Chromosomal Theory of Inheritance

-• Sutton united the knowledge of chromosomal segregation with mendelian principles and called it the chromosomal theory of inheritance.
+• Sutton united the knowledge of chromosomal segregation with Mendelian principles and called it the chromosomal theory of inheritance.

 Linkage and Recombination

-Difference between crossing over and linkage
+The difference between crossing over and linkage

 Crossing over